praveen-kaia/LedgerHQ-app-kaia/doc/TRANSACTION.md

-# Klaytn Transaction Serialization
+# Kaia Transaction Serialization

 ## Overview

-Klaytn uses RLP (Recursive Length Prefix) encoding for transaction serialization, similar to Ethereum.
-However, Klaytn transactions (except for LegacyTransaction) are double encoded, and they contain additional fields when RLP encoded for signature.
+Kaia uses RLP (Recursive Length Prefix) encoding for transaction serialization, similar to Ethereum.
+However, Kaia transactions (except for LegacyTransaction) are double encoded, and they contain additional fields when RLP encoded for signature.

 ## Amount Units

-The base unit in Klaytn is KLAY.
-The smallest unit used in a raw transaction is the *peb*:
+The base unit in Kaia is KAIA.
+The smallest unit used in a raw transaction is the *kei*:
-1 KLAY = 10^18 peb (1,000,000,000,000,000,000 peb).
+1 KAIA = 10^18 kei (1,000,000,000,000,000,000 kei).

 ## Address Format

-Klaytn addresses are hexadecimal numbers, derived from the last 20 bytes of the Keccak-256 hash of the public key.
+Kaia addresses are hexadecimal numbers, derived from the last 20 bytes of the Keccak-256 hash of the public key.

 ## Structure

 ### Transaction

 A transaction in a blockchain platform is a message sent between nodes that changes the state of the blockchain.
-For example, when a transaction that sends 10 KLAY from Alice’s account to Bob’s is executed, Alice's balance decreases by 10 KLAY, and Bob's balance increases by 10 KLAY.
+For example, when a transaction that sends 10 KAIA from Alice’s account to Bob’s is executed, Alice's balance decreases by 10 KAIA, and Bob's balance increases by 10 KAIA.
 A transaction is an atomic operation and cannot be interleaved with another transaction.
 A typical blockchain transaction has components as shown below:

 | Component | Description |
 | --- | --- |